 So what’s in my bag??
-While I did start off like anybody else with an entry level camera and a kit lens, over the last few years I have carefully chosen and upgraded my equipment to include the following.
-I, time and again, rent a few other equipment as well.
+While I did start off like anybody else with an entry-level camera and a kit lens, over the last five+ years I have carefully chosen my equipment to include the following.
+I, time and again, rent a few other pieces of equipment as well.
 All this equipment is shared between me, my husband and my team of four people.

-Canon EOS 5D Mark III – 2 Nos (Primary Camera Bodies),
+Canon EOS 5D Mark III – Secondary Camera Body

 Canon EF 50mm f/1.2L Lens (For my love of the standard focal length primes),

 Canon 50mm f/1.8 II Lens (Inexpensive lens, but extremely awesome),

 Canon EF 85mm f/1.2L II USM Lens (My main lens for portraits),